Gopal-Khadka/DevGram/PROCEDURES.md

 - For the profile page, anyone can access it but only user can interact on it.
 - If the user is not signed in, the sidebar will not be shown.
 - Alternatively, a NavBar needs to be shown to prompt user to login or sign up.

+### Showing NavBar to Signed Out Users

+When the user is logged out on the profile page, they are prompted to sign up or log in.
+The form will be shown based on which button they click.
+If they click signup page, they will be shown SignUp Form.
+Else, they will be shown the Login Form.